MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-33.md

 ai.usage: ai-assisted
 ---

 # Reconcile Cust. and Vend.
-Accs (report)
+Accs. (report)

-The *Reconcile Cust. and Vend.
-Accs* report shows a list of all control general ledger (G/L) accounts defined on customer posting group, vendor posting group and currency tables.
+The **Reconcile Cust. and Vend.
+Accs.** report lists all general ledger (G/L) accounts defined for customer posting groups, vendor posting groups, and currencies.

-Total net change is calculated for both the general ledger as well as customer/vendor ledgers in the given date period.
-Any differences between the two are highlighted.
+Total net change is calculated for the general ledger and customer and vendor ledgers for a given period.
+Differences between the two are highlighted.

-Customer and vendor ledger entries are separated by posting group and type to allow for easy identification of errors and to assist with corrections.
+Customer and vendor ledger entries are separated by posting group and type to make it easy to find errors correct them.

-Realised foreign exchange gains and losses are also totalled in the (G/L), and compared to the gains/losses posted against customer/vendor ledgers by currency.
+Realized gains and losses in foreign currency exchanges are totaled in the general ledger and compared to the gains and losses posted to the customer and vendor ledgers by currency.

 ## Use cases